 2. The Corn Maze

 Of course, the best pumpkin patch in Southern Arizona would have a corn maze!
-And Apple Annie’s corn maze is fun!
+And Apple Annie’s maze is fun!
 Their 12.5-acre corn maze is one of the biggest in the state of Arizona.
-So, pack up your family and sense of adventure and brave the corn maze!
+So, pack up your family and sense of adventure and brave the maze!

 There are three levels of difficulty for Apple Annie’s.
-Depending on which difficulty level you choose the entrance to the corn maze may be different.
+Depending on which difficulty level you choose the entrance to the maze may be different.
 There are signs numbered 1-10 in the corn maze and each sign corresponds to a different themed passport that visitors can grab before entering.
 Correctly answering the questions on the passport will lead you down the right path to the next number.
 If you answer the questing correctly that is!
 Passports come in different topics, so you can choose the subject that best interests you.

 Getting lost in the maze is half the fun, but if you need a little help finding your way out, staff members are always happy to give you a hand.
 Don’t forget to bring your camera because there are plenty of photo ops throughout the maze.